clintmcmahon/azure-ad-b2c-user-manager/README.md

 ## Set Client Id, Client Secret, and Tenant Id in the Application

-Log into the User Admin app and navigate to the [account settings page](./identity/account/manage/).
-There you will find three input boxes for you to save your Client Id, Client Secret, and Tenant Id.
+Open the appsettings.json file from the root of the web project.
+There you will enter the client id, client secret and tenant id from the previous steps into the appropriate fields under `AzureADB2C` node.

 The application uses the Client Credentials OAuth flow to connect to the Azure AD B2C tenant to manage your B2C users.
 You can learn more about the [Client Credentials OAuth flow here](https://auth0.com/docs/get-started/authentication-and-authorization-flow/client-credentials-flow).